rohittcodes/autoagentdesk/README.md

 ## Roadmap

-- [ ] Implement visualization capabilities
+- [x] Implement visualization capabilities
-- [ ] Add support for more log sources
+- [x] Add support for more log sources
-- [ ] Improve natural language understanding
+- [x] Improve natural language understanding
 - [ ] Enhance performance and scalability
 - [ ] Add more advanced analytics features
 - [ ] Implement user authentication and authorization
-- [ ] Create a web interface for easier interaction
+- [x] Create a web interface for easier interaction
+- [ ] Update the web interface to use ReactJS
-- [ ] Add support for real-time log monitoring
+- [x] Add support for real-time log monitoring
 - [ ] Implement alerting and notification features
 - [ ] Add support for more languages
 - [ ] Improve documentation and examples